The extensive wetland system at the Wildlife Sanctuary (and wider University campus) is an ideal area for frogs to breed.

 Two families of frogs occur in Victoria; Hylidae or Tree Frogs and Myobatrachinae or Southern Frogs.

-The extensive wetland system at the Wildlife Sanctuary (and wider University campus) is an ideal area for frogs to breed.
 Well vegetated wetlands with large amounts of ground cover in the form of rocks and logs, ensure sufficient cover.
 Did you know that apart from the breeding season, most species of frogs spend the most of their time away from the water?

 R - resident, no known breeding; RB - resident, breeding; T - transient; NR - near resident and regular visitor; X - has occurred but now locally extinct